Is Oman safe to visit? This is probably one of your main concerns if you are considering travelling to Oman.

 Omanis are some of the friendliest people that you could possibly meet.
 Here you learn the true meaning of “Middle Eastern hospitality”.

 By the way, I’m a solo female traveller!
-If I, a lone 5-foot white woman felt super comfortable wandering through Oman alone, then no doubt you will too!
+If I, a solo 5-foot solo woman felt super comfortable wandering through Oman alone, then no doubt you will too!

 General Overview of Safety in Oman

 Statistically speaking, Oman is very, very safe.
-If you are travelling in the Middle East for the first time, this is a great place to start.
+If you are travelling to the Middle East for the first time, this is a great place to start.

 Due to world politics and terror climates, many people are apprehensive about travelling in the Middle East.
 However, you do not need to worry about travelling in Oman.